Nitika-10/Instagram-User-Analytics/README.md

 # Instagram-User-Analytics
 Project Description :

 The aim of this project is to perform analysis on Instagram user data and gain insights into the behavior of Instagram users.
 SQL was used as a primary tool for data analysis and retrieval.
 The findings from the analysis provide valuable insights into user activity, preferences and demographics on the popular social media platform.
-This report presents the methodology and results of the analysis and discusses the implications of the findings for businesses and marketers."
+This report presents the methodology and results of the analysis and discusses the implications of the findings for businesses and marketers.
+(Data Collection, Audience Insights, Content Analysis, Visualization, Actionable Recommendations)".

 Approach :